 Affordable and Clean Energy

 We are working to increase the amount of renewable energy we generate and thereby contribute to increasing the share of renewable energy to the UK and global mix.
-In 2016/17 we generated 267 GWh of our own electricity needs from renewable sources including biogas, wind power and solar panels - enough renewable electricity to power 86,000 homes.
+In 2017/18 we generated 293 GWh of our own electricity needs from renewable sources including biogas, wind power and solar panels - enough renewable electricity to power over 94,000 homes.

 Responsible Consumption and Production